 Credit cards and ATMs: The harsh reality

-The pro move: Link your US bank account to the Western Union app before leaving.
+ATMs are even worse for accessing currency in Lebanon.
+They are frequently offline due to power cuts in Lebanon, capped at low withdrawal amounts, and charge brutal fees.
+The pro move is to link your US bank account to the Western Union app before leaving.
 If you run out of cash or Lebanon currency, send money to yourself via the app and pick up USD at any OMT location.
-This is cheaper, more reliable, and safer than gambling on ATMs.
+This is cheaper, more reliable, and safer than gambling on ATMs for Lebanon currency.

 lebanon currency guide 9 essential tips for travelers 4